Give Yourself A Creativity Reset: 4 Ways Collage Is Great For Getting Unblocked

 When using your conscious linear thinking, you’re giving meaning and direction to what you were doing intuitively beforehand.
 You’re finding connections between ideas.

-It might look like adding words and quotes sparked by the imagery you’ve intuitively glued down.
+This might look like adding words and quotes sparked by the imagery you’ve intuitively glued down.

 Playful paper collage with colorful square shapes on white background by artist Alex Mitchell.